-1.6.1 As Section 151 Officer, the Corporate Director - Resources has the statutory responsibility for Internal Audit, and accordingly has line management responsibilities for the Head of Audit and Risk Management.

-The Corporate Director - Resources holds monthly one to one meetings with the Head of Audit and Risk Management.
-The Corporate Director - Resources also chairs the monthly Audit Management Meetings at which Audit Plan progress and performance is reviewed.

-- 1.6.2 The Head of Audit and Risk Management reports to the Audit and Accounts Committee on the following: - The planned programme of internal audit work for the year. - Progress in implementing the planned audit programme, including a report following the year end. - The findings of each audit to a degree of detail to be determined by the Committee. - Progress made in implementing agreed actions arising from internal audits. - 1.6.3 Internal Audit endeavours to work with the External Auditor (Grant Thornton) and share plans so as to avoid potential duplication of work and to deliver an effective corporate assurance service to the Council.
+- 1.6.1 As Section 151 Officer, the Strategic Director Resources has the statutory responsibility for Internal Audit, and accordingly has line management responsibilities for the Head of Audit and Risk Management. - The Strategic Director Resources holds monthly one to one meetings with the Head of Audit and Risk Management at which Audit Plan progress and performance is reviewed. - 1.6.2 The Head of Audit and Risk Management reports to the Audit and Accounts Committee on the following: - The planned programme of internal audit work for the year. - Progress in implementing the planned audit programme, including a report following the year end. - The findings of each audit to a degree of detail to be determined by the Committee. - Progress made in implementing agreed actions arising from internal audits. - 1.6.3 Internal Audit endeavours to work with the External Auditor (Grant Thornton) and share plans so as to avoid potential duplication of work and to deliver an effective corporate assurance service to the Council.
 Internal Audit regularly liaises with the External Auditor.

 External Audit's joint approach with Internal Audit is based upon the Audit Commission's "managed audit" concept.
 A managed audit involves coordination of the work of External and Internal Audit to ensure that audit resources are deployed with the greatest efficiency.
-Wherever possible and if appropriate, this entails External Audit placing reliance on the work of Internal Audit.
-Their audit fee is set on the assumption that they can rely upon Internal Audit work in a number of key areas.
+Wherever possible and if appropriate, this entails External Audit placing reliance on the work of

-1.6.4 To maintain a co-operative relationship with management, Internal Audit consults with management on audit work both at the annual planning stage and prior to commencing the assignment.
-This ensures that the timing of the audit is not inconvenient and the scope of the work is not inappropriate.
+- Internal Audit.
+Their audit fee is set on the assumption that they can rely upon Internal Audit work in a number of key areas. - 1.6.4 To maintain a co-operative relationship with management, Internal Audit consults with management on audit work both at the annual planning stage and prior to commencing each audit assignment.
+This ensures that the timing of the audit is convenient and the scope of the work is appropriate. - 1.6.5 The Head of Audit and Risk Management has unrestricted access to the Chair and other members of the Audit and Accounts Committee and where necessary, all other Councillors including the Leader of the Council.